-The terms of the amended Gazette on the new exemption notice requires that the Company maintain various performance standards in respect of its prudential requirements, profitability and financial sustainability, and corporate governance matters.
-As at 31 March 2021 the Company has met and exceeded the prudential requirement relative to the capital adequacy ratio, liquidity ratio, leverage ratio, and the impaired loans and advances as a percentage of total loans and advances ratio.
-Nonetheless, the Company did not meet three key conditions relating to financial performance: i.e. to remain profitable at all times (R31,6 million loss reported for the financial year), operating within a 78% cost-to-income ratio threshold (121,8% cost-to-income ratio reported for the financial year) and maintaining a positive JAWS ratio (negative 18,7% ratio reported for the financial year).
-Notwithstanding having not upheld the minimum required financial performance criteria, the Company reported a year-on-year improvement reduction of Net Losses of 58% whilst achieving a positive JAWS ratio consecutively for the last three months of the financial year.
-As at 31 March 2021, various key management positions prescribed as conditional criteria remain vacant including the Chief Financial Officer, Treasurer, and Chief Operating Officer.
+The terms of the amended Gazette on the new exemption notice requires that the Company to maintain various performance standards in respect of its prudential requirements, profitability and financial sustainability, and corporate governance matters.
+As at 31 March 2022 the Company has met and exceeded the prudential requirement relative to the capital adequacy ratio, liquidity ratio, leverage ratio, the impaired loans, JAWS ratio and advances as a percentage of total loans and advances ratio.
+Nonetheless, the Company did not meet two key conditions relating to financial performance: i.e. to remain profitable at all times (R52.0 million loss reported for the financial year), operating within a 78% cost-to-income ratio threshold (117.9% cost-to- income ratio reported for the financial year).
+As at 31 March 2022, various key management positions prescribed as conditional criteria remain vacant including the Chief Financial Officer, Treasurer, and Chief Operating Officer.
+However, suitable candidates have been identified for both the Chief Financial Officer and Treasurer.
+The BA020 application have been submitted to the Prudential Authority for the Chief Financial Officer and the Treasurer.